·

 Bluegill caught with a fiberglass 6wt rod and an old Pflueger Medalist reel.

-For most bluegill angling a floating fly line will be the best option.
+A floating fly line will be the best option for most bluegill angling.
 Either a weight forward (WF) or double taper (DT) design will suffice.
 Most bluegill fishing targets areas within 40 feet of the angler so the differences between a WF or DT line is negligible to non-existent.
 If I know I will be fishing at close distances like 20 feet or less in areas where I cannot execute a normal overhead back cast, I will use a line size one or even two weights heavier than the rod’s rating, especially when I expect that I will be mostly roll casting.
 The heavier line will help load the rod and cast air resistant poppers when I can’t get the full head of the line outside the rod tip.
 Using a heavier line can be helpful, but it is not a requirement for success.

 Bluegill caught fly fishing with sink tip fly line from a San Diego are lake.